saadullahaleem/insurtech-api/README.md

+## Overview
+This project uses Python 3.11 and Django 4.1.5.
+Poetry is used for dependency management.
+It also uses Docker.

 ## How to start
 Simply run `make setup` to setup and run the server.
 You can use `make shell` to connect to the container or `make django_shell` to start the django shell.